Omniblox/Eagle-Loader/README.md

 Looking to render printed circuit boards (PCBs)?
 Look no further.
 This script loads and renders them visually using a .brd file created by CadSoft EAGLE (version 6.0 or later).

-There are a number of ways to create PCBs, but this script visualizes them as [THREE.js](http://threejs.org/) models -- which incorporates Connector objects; allowing PCBs to sync with other geometric objects.
-Board details are stored as XML.
+There are a number of ways to render PCBs, but this script visualizes them as [THREE.js](http://threejs.org/) models.

 We’re still working on this, so the script isn’t 100% accurate.
 With that in mind, it’s probably best to use this as a visualization aid only -- so don’t use it for to build anything ‘mission critical’ (for now...).
 And we’ve done our best to flag stuff that needs sorting.